-- Failure to operate or maintain your motorcycle as specified in the Owner's Manual, including the Maintenance Responsibilities, Service Intervals & Records, and Maintenance & Lubrication sections. - 2.
-Abuse, neglect, misuse, improper storage, or use for racing or competition of any kind. - 3.
+- Failure to operate or maintain your motorcycle as specified in the Owner's Manual, including the Maintenance Responsibilities, Service Intervals & Records, and Maintenance & Lubrication sections. - Abuse, neglected, misused, improper storage, or use for racing or competition of any kind. - 3.
 Motorcycles not equipped to comply with the laws of the market in which they are registered. - 4.
 Defects or damage caused by installation of off-road or competition parts installed to enhance performance, or making other unapproved modifications, including but not limited to a trailer hitch.
 This includes the use of genuine Harley-Davidson parts in unapproved applications. - An act of God, war, riot, insurrection, nuclear contamination, natural disasters, including, but not limited to, lightning, forest fires, dust storms, hail storms, ice storms, earthquakes, or floods, or other circumstances out of Harley-Davidson's control.

-- A motorcycle which has been in an accident, collision, dropped or struck. - 7.
-A Motorcycle that experiences (A) radio / TFT display syncing issues, (B) improper functioning radio / TFT display, (C) damage to the radio / TFT display caused by: including but not limited to, phone or other media storage device (MP3, jump drive, or etc.) software, abnormal use, unauthorized modification, computer viruses, or installation of unauthorized software, peripherals and attachments (accessories, GPS/Satellite units). - Replacement parts under this warranty may include a refurbished radio.
+- 6. A motorcycle which has been in an accident, collision, dropped or struck. - 7.
+Damage to the radio and/or electronic display caused by abnormal use, unauthorized modifications, computer viruses, or installation of unauthorized software, peripherals and attachments (accessories, GPS/Satellite units), including but not limited to syncing issues or improper functioning devices, caused by an incompatible phone, incompatible media software, or other media storage device (MP3, jump drive, etc.). - Replacement parts under this warranty may include a refurbished radio.